Ganesh-73005/inclusio/README.txt

 Team name: Code4good
 Team leader: Dharani Raj
 Problem Statement: Inclusion
+"NOTE: CURRENTLY WE MADE THIS PROTOTYPE FOR TAMIL NADU LOCALITIES ONLY IF YOU ACCESSING THIS FROM ANY OTHER STATES YOU CANT VIEW LOCAL NEWS"
 PROTOTYPE BRIEF:

 •	Our prototype acts as an efficient solution to the significant challenges faced by marginalized communities due to language and literacy barriers.
 We have developed a comprehensive platform, accessible via a website, designed to deliver personalized information and news in users' native languages.